prvasquez/shark/notes.md

 #### Lisa's github scripts

 This may be a good starting point, although I am having trouble opening the files. https://github.com/WhiteheadLab/osmotic/tree/master/notebooks

+2/4/20

+I downloaded the 3 gff3 files from bridges to my computer.
+They consisted of
+1. The dammit gff3 file
+2. The transrate gff3 file
+3. The great white blast gff3 file

+Based on andrew's suggustion I am going to collapse the reads by the gff3 file.
+I will follow the same steps lisa took in this thread, https://github.com/dib-lab/elvers/issues/131.

+Limiting step right now is the GFF3Parser.read step.